outrera/spell-of-mastery/scraps/novus-dawn/README.txt

 For contacting me or sending donations use snv985@gmail.com

-Your donations will be used to finish the and produce more free to use assets.
+Your donations will be used to finish "The Spell of Mastery" game and produce more free to use assets.